1.1 Access, Distribution and Review of Child Welfare Policies

 Child Welfare Manager / Administrator / Supervisor

-1. Ensure staff have access to electronic releases of child welfare policies.
+1. Verify staff have access to electronic releases of child welfare policies.

-Regional and County managers should ensure that all staff under their direct supervision are included in the DFCS-All email listing so they receive such communication directly.
+Regional and County managers should ensure that all staff under their direct supervision are included in the DFCS-All email listing so they receive direct communication on policy releases.

-2. Ensure staff are knowledgeable on how to access child welfare policies and how to seek clarification when needed.
+2. Provide staff with information on how to access child welfare policies and how to seek clarification when needed.

 3. Review each CWSMT, CWSCL, or Child Welfare Services Memorandum with each employee within their oversight within 30 calendar days of issuance (see Practice Guidance: Types of Policy Correspondence).

-Policy review may occur during individual supervision, during monthly unit or other team meetings.
+Policy review may occur during individual supervision, during monthly unit meetings or other team meetings.

-4. Maintain a record of policy review for each child welfare policy release.
+4. Maintain a record of the policy review held with child welfare staff for each policy release.

 5. Coordinate with the Lead Field Program Specialist (FPS) or designee to: